AnantharamanLab/Hydrothermal_plume_omics_Zhou_et_al._2021/README.md

 Parse the pileup outputs from Step 4.

-**Step 7**  07.calculate_MetaT_RPKM.pl
+**Step 7**  07.calculate_MetaT_TPM.pl

 Calculate each gene average MetaT expression level based on the result from Step 6.
-Resulted files are named as "*.MetaT.RPKM.txt", and all the resulted values are in RPKM.
+Resulted files are named as "*.MetaT.TPM.txt", and all the resulted values are in TPM.

 **Step 8**  08.parse_fun_normalized_abundance_v2.pl

 Calculate normalized coverage for each function trait based on metagenomes.
 The input files for MAG metagenome coverage are from Step 5 of metagenome mapping ("*.MAG_average_coverage.txt").
 Resulted files are named as "Fun2MetaG_abundance.txt".

-**Step 9**  09.parse_fun_MetaT_RPKM_v2.pl
+**Step 9**  09.parse_fun_MetaT_TPM_v2.pl

 Calculate normalized coverage for each function trait based on metatranscriptomes.
-The input files for MAG metatranscriptome coverage (or referred to as MAG expression level) files are from Step 7 of metatranscriptome mapping ("MetaT.RPKM.txt").
+The input files for MAG metatranscriptome coverage (or referred to as MAG expression level) files are from Step 7 of metatranscriptome mapping ("MetaT.TPM.txt").
 Resulted files are named as "Fun2MetaT_abundance.txt".

 #### **Sub-analysis**: